Flow builder basics

 Element Not Found

-If Userflow cannot find a selected element, it may be due to a conflict with an iframe, multiple elements sharing the same CSS ID, or an element in your app taking too long to load, which causes the flow to time out.
+If Userflow cannot find a selected element, it may be due to an iframe conflict, multiple elements sharing the same CSS ID, or an element in your app taking too long to load, which causes the flow to time out.
 See Element not found to learn how to select an element when it is not found.

 Tooltip Positioning